carbon-language/carbon-lang/clang/docs/OpenCLSupport.rst

 Note that `type_traits` is a header only library and therefore no extra linking step against the standard libraries is required.
 See full example in `Compiler Explorer <https://godbolt.org/z/5WbnTfb65>`_.

+More OpenCL specific C++ library implementations built on top of libcxx are available in `libclcxx <https://github.com/KhronosGroup/libclcxx>`_ project.